toptive/cordova-plugin-firebasex/README.md

     ...
 ```
 IMPORTANT: The Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.

-# Disable data collection on startup
-By default, analytics, performance and Crashlytics data will begin being collected as soon as the app starts up.
-However, for data protection or privacy reasons, you may wish to disable data collection until such time as the user has granted their permission.

-To do this, set the following plugin variables to `false` at plugin install time:

-* `FIREBASE_ANALYTICS_COLLECTION_ENABLED`
-* `FIREBASE_PERFORMANCE_COLLECTION_ENABLED`
-* `FIREBASE_CRASHLYTICS_COLLECTION_ENABLED`

-    cordova plugin add cordova-plugin-firebasex \
-        --variable FIREBASE_ANALYTICS_COLLECTION_ENABLED=false \
-        --variable FIREBASE_PERFORMANCE_COLLECTION_ENABLED=false \
-        --variable FIREBASE_CRASHLYTICS_COLLECTION_ENABLED=false

-This will disable data collection (on both Android & iOS) until you call [setAnalyticsCollectionEnabled](#setanalyticscollectionenabled), [setPerformanceCollectionEnabled](#setperformancecollectionenabled) and [setCrashlyticsCollectionEnabled](#setcrashlyticscollectionenabled):

-       FirebasePlugin.setAnalyticsCollectionEnabled(true);
-       FirebasePlugin.setPerformanceCollectionEnabled(true);
-       FirebasePlugin.setCrashlyticsCollectionEnabled(true);

-Notes:
-- Calling `setXCollectionEnabled()` will have no effect if the corresponding `FIREBASE_X_COLLECTION_ENABLED` variable is set to `true`.
-- Calling `setAnalyticsCollectionEnabled(true|false)` or `setPerformanceCollectionEnabled(true|false)` will enable/disable data collection during the current app session and across subsequent app sessions until such time as the same method is called again with a different value.
-- Calling `setCrashlyticsCollectionEnabled(true|false)` will enable/disable data collection during subsequent app sessions until such time as the same method is called again with a different value.
-It **does not** affect the current app session.

 # Example project
 An example project repo exists to demonstrate and validate the functionality of this plugin: